 Project Details

-Underwater gliders equipped with novel optical and acoustic imaging sensors have the potential to collect and deliver ecosystem data, particularly in extreme environments like the Arctic Ocean.
-Meeting this challenge is within reach since most of the technological building blocks are available.
-Gliders, extremely low power sensors, and artificial intelligence (AI) algorithms for control and analyses can be integrated and operated in coordination with other observing platforms.
+Underwater gliders equipped with novel optical and acoustic imaging sensors can collect and deliver ecosystem data, particularly in extreme environments like the Arctic Ocean.
+Most of the technological building blocks are available, such as gliders, extremely low power sensors, and artificial intelligence (AI) algorithms for control and analyses that were integrated and operated in coordination with other observing platforms.

-As autonomous underwater vehicles (AUV), ocean gliders are especially well suited for long term monitoring in demanding marine environments.
+Autonomous underwater vehicles (AUV) such as ocean gliders are especially well suited for long term monitoring in demanding marine environments.
 They use variable-buoyancy propulsion and hydrofoils allowing the vehicle to glide forward while descending or ascending through the water.
 Along with innovative sensors and AI, these potential glider developments open new perspectives for comprehensive observations in coastal and deep seas.

-More specifically, BIOGLIDER addresses this scientific and technological challenge with an innovative and unique ‘bioglider’ integrated solution.
-Three smart devices – a vision profiler, a scientific echosounder, and an acoustic modem – will be integrated onto commercially available gliders to provide a smart service for zooplankton and fish ecology applications.
-The results of this project will meet the needs of a wide range of customers, from research to the energy and fishery sectors.
+More specifically, BIOGLIDER addressed this scientific and technological challenge with an innovative and unique ‘bioglider’ integrated solution.
+Three smart devices – a vision profiler, a scientific echosounder, and an acoustic modem – were integrated onto commercially available gliders to provide a smart service for zooplankton and fish ecology applications.
+The results of this project met the needs of a wide range of customers, from research to the energy and fishery sectors.

 Cyprus Subsea’s Contributions